maxime-filippini/personal-site-contents/posts/simple-deployment-for-personal-apps.md

 Installed 108 packages in 259ms
 ```

-Before we go any further, let's make the simplest form of our application and check that it works.
+Before going any further, let's implement the simplest FastAPI app and check that it works using a health-check.

 ```python
 # motivation-ai/main.py